albertoSoto/streaming-magnolia/README.md

 ![Magnolia-streaming-module](readme/magnolia-streaming.jpg)

 ## Features
 > Magnolia has grown so much that now is really hard achieving new features.
 The product is mature enough to solve most of any companies problems.
-> Within the DAM Module you can serve multimedia files including S3 storage from AWS through a plugin
+Within the DAM Module you can serve multimedia files including S3 storage from AWS through a plugin.

-> Problem: When serving the file as a video it will load all the file which is a HUGE problem on rendering context
+> *Problem*: When serving the file as a video it will load all the file which is a HUGE problem on rendering context.
-> The Magnolia Streaming module allows you to integrate big videos without
+The Magnolia Streaming module allows you to integrate big videos without

 - Adds Spring MVC 5 support in the Magnolia filter chain in a professional way
 - Registers RegionResourceMessageConverter to change behaviour for big files
 - Provides basic video components for video streaming
-- Improves video performance for streaming partial files
+- Improves video performance for partial file streaming

 ## Usage